nmack41/db_lookup/README.md

 # ChatDB

 Use AI to query your database using natural language.
-ChatDB provides a CLI and web interface for interacting with databases using various AI models including OpenAI GPT-4, Anthropic Claude, and Mistral.
+Ask questions about your schema, data or optimisation suggestions.

 ## Features

-- Natural language to SQL translation
+- Automatically generates and executes SQL queries based on natural language input
 - Support all major databases (PostgreSQL, MySQL, Oracle, MSSQL, SQLite)
-- Support for multiple AI providers:
+- Support for multiple AI providers (OpenAI, Anthropic, Mistral, Google, Groq, Ollama)
-  - OpenAI (GPT-4, GPT-3.5)
-  - Anthropic (Claude)
-  - Mistral
-  - Google (Gemini, VertexAI)
-  - Groq
-  - Ollama
-- Automatic schema detection
+- Automatic schema introspection
-- SQL query execution with formatted results
-- Markdown-formatted responses
+- Interactive CLI interface with Markdown-formatted responses and tab completion
+- Query history and result tracking
+- Efficient handling & display of large result sets (avoids having the LLM generate the data in its response)

+TODO:
+- Streaming responses
-- Interactive CLI interface
+- Web interface with graph plotting

 ## Installation